solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 1. How will you migrate the on-premises workloads to Azure?

    Since it is recommended to upgrade the version of Windows Server from 2012 to 2022, it will be necessary to create new servers.
-In this case, Azure Migrate wont be able to be used to lift and shift the on-premises VMs into Azure.
+In this case, Azure Migrate won't be able to be used to lift and shift the on-premises VMs into Azure.
 For this reason, the Azure VMs will be created new and the application workloads will be installed and configured on the new VMs.

 2. How will you migrate the SQL Server workloads to Azure?

    For the SQL Server databases, Tailspin should use the Microsoft Data Migration Assistant (DMA) to assess database migration readiness.
 Using DMA to examine the existing on-premises databases will report any compatibility issues ahead of attempting the migration.
 Typically, SQL Server databases can be migrated to Azure SQL Database or Azure SQL Database Managed Instances.
 Also, Azure SQL Managed Instances offers greater compatibility with the on-premises SQL Server.
-SQL Server in Azure VMs could be used, however this will negate the advantages of using a managed service that eliminates the requirement for on-going VM maintenance.
+SQL Server in Azure VMs could be used, however this will negate the advantages of using a managed service that eliminates the requirement for ongoing VM maintenance.

 3. Which workloads should remain on-premises and which should be considered to be migrated at a later time?

-   Among the workloads that have identified for advice on migration to Azure, the Windows Domain Controllers are recommended to keep in the on-premises data-center at this time.
+   Among the workloads that have been identified for advice on migration to Azure, the Windows Domain Controllers are recommended to keep in the on-premises data-center at this time.

    It is recommended to migrate the on-premises Network File Shares and Ubuntu VMs to Azure in a later phase of their Azure adoption.
 A phased approach to the migration process will enable each workload to be methodically migrated to Azure while limiting the risk of downtime across the organization.

    It is recommended to migrate the on-premises Network File Shares to Azure Storage File Shares.
-This would allow for a fully managed service to host the file shares without the requirement for on-going VM maintenance.
+This would allow for a fully managed service to host the file shares without the requirement for ongoing VM maintenance.
 However, the configuration and usage of the File Shares will need to be assessed and discussed with Tailspin to ensure Azure Storage File Shares offer the features they need.
 If not, the Network File Shares could be migrated to Azure VMs if necessary.

    It is recommended to migrate the on-premises Ubuntu 18.04 Linux VMs to Azure.
 These could be migrated similarly to the Windows Server VMs, and the server requirements will need to be discussed with Tailspin.
 As was mentioned, they may be phasing out some of their web applications, as a result it may not be necessary to migrate all their on-premises servers.

 4. How will they reduce the burden of managing both on-premises and Azure workloads?

-   After some of their VMs are migrated to Azure, and others are still on-premises, it may be more burdensome to manage all their workloads in one place.
+   After some of the VMs are migrated to Azure, and others are still on-premises, it may be more burdensome to manage all their workloads in one place.
 For this, the use of Azure Arc is recommended.
 Azure Arc will enable Tailspin to centrally manage all their VMs in Azure and on-premises.
 Azure Arc supports managing both Windows and Linux servers and VMs.

    The on-premises Windows and Linux VMs can be Azure Arc-enabled by installing the Azure Connected Machine agent.
 The agent brings with it the ability to manage the VMs with Azure Arc, as well as all the great features the service has to offer.